AkmalBashaTimri/compliance-projects/README.md

 Roles and Responsibilites:

-• Led and executed over 25 projects in a span of 3 years maintaining 100% record of on-time delivery
+• Led a team of 5 developers and executed over 25 projects in a span of 3 years maintaining 100% record of on-time delivery

 • Executed the T+1 Settlement, Affirmation, and Street Side initiatives, adding over 150 fields to our reporting tool and increasing its usage by 40%